cvraut/UKB_500K_exome_QC/notes/README.md

 Running list of all I have done & plan to do with this project

+## 2023 01 09
+- started check on 90% cutoffs

+## 2023 01 02
+- servers were rebooted
+  - ran some checks to verify

 ## 2022 12 05
 - starting up this repo again